-Dual screening at dual conflicts
+Dual screening in dual conflicts: Israel dealing with external and internal conflicts in May 2021 as a case study

 Abstract

-This study examines how Israelis used dual screening during two parallel violent conflicts in Israel in May 2021 - The Israeli and Hamas in Gaza and violent incidents inside Israel between Muslims and Jews.
-This study tried to map the platforms used to consume news information and, in addition, to identify the variables that explain the use of dual screening in cases of inside and outside conflicts.
-400 participants were asked to complete a survey during these days of dual conflicts.
-The results revealed that news consumption (on all platforms) is lower regarding internal events than external events, and the consumption patterns are the same.
-Furthermore, the most common sources of both events were online news sites and social networks.
-It was also revealed that fear and integrative needs predicted dual screening in both cases, while the emotional and cognitive needs of media consumption did not significantly predict dual screening.
+This study examines how Israelis used dual screening during two violent conflicts in Israel in May 2021: That between Israelis and Hamas in Gaza and that within Israel between Muslims and Jews.
+It maps the news platforms and identifies the variables that shape the use of dual screening in internal and external conflicts.
+The results from a survey of 400 participants during these conflicts revealed that news consumption on all platforms is less for internal than external events but that the consumption patterns are the same.
+The most common information sources for both events were online news websites and social media networks.
+The analysis revealed that fear and integrative needs predicted dual screening in both cases, while the emotional and cognitive needs of media consumption did not significantly.

 Introduction

 In May of 2021, Israelis were confronted with an unprecedented circumstance in which Israelis were threatened from outside of the country and from the inside.
-The Israeli and Hamas in Gaza engaged in another round of violent conflict that lasted 12 days.
-In addition, and for the first time during the conflict, there was an eruption of violent incidents inside Israel between Muslims and Jews, particularly in urban areas where people of both religions coexist (e.g., Jerusalem, Tel Aviv-Jaffa, and Haifa).
-The result of this unique situation was that most Israeli in those days were directly or indirectly involved in one or two of these situations.
+The Israelis and Hamas engaged in another round of violent conflict in Gaza that lasted 12 days.
+For the first time, there was also an eruption of violence inside Israel between Muslims and Jews, particularly in mixed urban areas like Jerusalem, Tel Aviv-Jaffa, and Haifa.
+This uniquely involved most Israelis directly or indirectly in one or both conflicts.

-This study examines how Israelis used dual screening during these violent conflicts – internal and external.
-Throughout the last few years, dual screening has become increasingly common.
-However, most research on dual screening has been done with live sporting events (Weimann-Saks et al., 2019; Kim & Kim, 2020) and political events as the primary focus (Segijn et al., 2017).
-However, media investigation during the war and violent conflict has garnered significant scholarly attention (Blondheim & Shifman, 2009; Knüpfer & Entman, 2018; Melki & Kozman, 2021).
-There is a dearth of research concerning the phenomenon of dual screening during times of violent conflict.
+This study examines how Israelis used dual screening during these violent internal and external conflicts.
+Dual screening has become increasingly common in recent years, but most research on it has been done in relation to live sporting events (Weimann-Saks, Ariel, and Elishar-Malka, 2019; Kim and Kim, 2020) and political events (Segijn et al., 2017) as the focus.
+Media coverage of war and violent conflict has garnered significant scholarly attention (Blondheim and Shifman, 2009; Knüpfer and Entman, 2018; Melki and Kozman, 2021), but there is a dearth of research on dual screening during such times.

 Media during conflict

-Researchers have examined media coverage during wartime and how coverage affects decision-makers and national and international public opinion (Nohrstedt et al., 2000; White, 2020; Hammond, 2018; Sobel et al., 2020; Wolfsfeld, 2004).
-In addition, researchers have recently been interested in the new media's coverage of political conflicts and other crises (Evans, 2016; Knüpfer & Entman, 2018; Melki & Kozman, 2021).
-In times of extreme violent conflicts such as terrorist attacks and wars, the media plays an important role in people's lives (Katz & Liebes, 2007; Wolfsfeld & Weimann, 1997).
-For example, research in recent years has looked at the importance of smartphones and social media in the September 11 terrorist attack on the US.
-(Bracken et al. , 2005; Katz & Rice ,2002).
+Researchers have examined media coverage during wartime and how coverage influences decision-makers and public opinion (Nohrstedt et al., 2000; White, 2020; Hammond, 2018; Sobel, Kim, and Riffe, 2020; Wolfsfeld, 2004).
+Researchers have also turned their attention recently to the new media’s coverage of political conflicts and other crises (Evans, 2016; Knüpfer and Entman, 2018; Melki and Kozman, 2021).
+The media plays an important role in people’s lives during violent conflicts such as terrorist attacks and wars (Katz and Liebes, 2007; Wolfsfeld and Weimann, 1997) and research has examined, for example, the significance of smartphones and social media in relation to 9/11 (Katz and Rice,2002; Bracken et al. , 2005).

-In addition, several studies revealed a correlation between time spent on social media and feelings of anxiety and depression (Arikan et al., 2022; Haand & Shuwang, 2020).
-Fear is the feeling one experiences when confronting something deemed a disaster (Hornby, 1995: 425).
-For example, research has found a link between exposure to broadcast crime news and increased fear (LaGrange & Ferraro, 2017; Romer, Jamieson, & Aday, 2003).
-Moreover, online social media platforms are frequently associated with negative emotions such as fear, anxiety, and depression (Arikan et al., 2022; Haand & Shuwang, 2020).
+In addition, several studies revealed a correlation between time spent on social media and negative feelings of fear, anxiety, and depression (Arikan, Acar, and Ustundag-Budak , 2022; Haand and Shuwang, 2020).
+Fear is the feeling one experiences when confronting something you deem a disaster (Hornby, 1995: 425).
+For example, research has observed a correlation between exposure to news broadcast on crime and increased fear (LaGrange and Ferraro, 2017; Romer, Jamieson, and Aday, 2003).